A Review of Generalized Zero-Shot Learning Methods: Transductive GZSL Methods

-MFMR~\cite{xu2017matrix} uses a matrix tri-factorization~\cite{ding2006orthogonal} framework to construct a projection function in the latent space.
-In addition, two manifold regularization terms are formulated to preserve the geometric structure in both spaces and a test time manifold structure to alleviate the shift problem.
-SABR-T~\cite{paul2019semantically} projects the visual features into a latent space by utilizing a two-layer fully connected network.
-Then, it uses WGAN to generate the latent space for the unseen classes via minimizing the marginal difference between the true latent space representation of the unlabeled unseen samples and the generated space.
-DMaP~\cite{li2017zero} extracts the inter-class relation between the seen and unseen classes in both spaces.
-For a given test sample, if the inter-class relationship consistency is satisfied, a prediction is produced.
-In~\cite{long2018pseudo,zhang2020towards}, the pseudo labeling technique is used to solve the bias problem.
+MFMR~\cite{xu2017matrix} employs a matrix tri-factorization~\cite{ding2006orthogonal} framework to construct a projection function in the latent space.
+Two manifold regularization terms are formulated to preserve the geometric structure in both spaces, while a test time manifold structure is developed to alleviate the shift problem.
+In~\cite{long2018pseudo,zhang2020towards}, the pseudo labeling technique is used to solve the bias problem by incorporating the testing samples into the training process.

-\subsubsection{Generative-based methods}
+\subsection{Generative-based methods}

-These methods use the unlabeled unseen data to generate the related visual features for the unseen classes.
-A generative model is usually formulated using the seen class data samples, while the unlabeled unseen class data samples are used to fine-tune the model.
-As an example Gao et al.~\cite{gao2020zerovaegan} developed two self-training strategies based on pseudo-labeling procedures.
-The first strategy uses $K$-NN to provide pseudo-labels for the unseen visual features.
+This category of GZSL methods uses the unlabeled unseen data samples to generate the related visual features for the unseen classes.
+A generative model is usually formulated using the data samples of the seen classes, while the unlabeled samples from the unseen classes are used to fine-tune the model based on unsupervised strategies~\cite{gao2020zerovaegan,wu2020self}.
+As an example, Gao et al.~\cite{gao2020zerovaegan} developed two self-training strategies based on pseudo-labeling procedure.
+The first strategy uses $K$-nearest neighbour (K-NN) algorithm to provide pseudo-labels for the unseen visual features.
 As such, the semantic representations of the unseen classes are used to generate $N$ fake unseen visual features from the Gaussian distribution.
 Then, for each unseen class, the average of $N$ fake features is used as an anchor.
 At the same time, $K$-NN is used to update the anchor.
 Finally, the top $M$ percent of unseen features are selected to fine-tune the generative model.
 The second strategy obtains the pseudo-labels directly through the classification probability.
-VAEGAN-D2~\cite{xian2019f} learns the marginal feature distribution of the unlabeled samples using an additional unconditional discriminator.
-SDGN~\cite{wu2020self} integrates self-supervised learning into the generative model.
+SABR-T~\cite{paul2019semantically} uses WGAN to generate the latent space for the unseen classes via minimizing the marginal difference between the true latent space representation of the unlabeled samples of unseen classes and the generated space.
+On the other hand, VAEGAN-D2~\cite{xian2019f} learns the marginal feature distribution of the unlabeled samples using an additional unconditional discriminator.